DragonFlyzlip/Threat-hunt-mimikatz/README.md

 Last week, a routine audit of system activity revealed unusual command-line behavior on a critical finance server.
 A privileged admin account was observed spawning PowerShell instances with obfuscated arguments and accessing memory-intensive system processes.
 While no malware was detected, the activity closely resembled known behaviors associated with credential dumping tools such as Mimikatz—especially targeting `lsass.exe`.

-To simulate this safely and generate the necessary telemetry, the SOC team used Atomic Red Team’s T1003.001 test using Mimikatz, targeting a non-production Windows 10 VM.
+To simulate this safely and generate the necessary telemetry, the SOC team used Atomic Red Team’s T1003.001 test using Mimikatz, targeting a non-production Windows 10 VM - Check out [Scenario Creation](https://github.com/DragonFlyzlip/Threat-hunt-mimikatz/blob/main/creation%20of%20mimikatz%20scenario.md)

 ---